Palm oil: Uses

 Palm oil production is done in some parts of the world artisanally, and the locally produced oil is used for food, handicrafts and other products.
 This woman in the Democratic Republic of the Congo is showing the palm fruit above a pot for processing the fruit.

-In food
+Food

 The highly saturated nature of palm oil renders it solid at room temperature in temperate regions, making it a cheap substitute for butter or hydrogenated vegetable oils in uses where solid fat is desirable, such as the making of pastry dough and baked goods.
 Palm oil is used in West African cuisine such as egusi soup and okra soup.
 Palm oil is sometimes used as a minor ingredient in calf milk replacer.

 Non-food consumer products

 Palm oil is pervasively used in personal care and cleaning products, and it provides the foaming agent in nearly every soap, shampoo, or detergent.
 Around 70% of personal care products including soap, shampoo, makeup, and lotion, contain ingredients derived from palm oil.
 However, there are more than 200 different names for these palm oil ingredients and only 10% of them include the word "palm".